Online Colleges in Virginia

 - Virginia Guaranteed Assistance Program – Merit and need-based aid at public schools; Must have graduated with a GPA of 2.5 or higher, and maintain a GPA of 2.0 or higher in college; Amount varies

-- Virginia Tuition Assistance Grant Program – For students attending eligible private colleges and universities; Amount varies
+- Virginia Tuition Assistance Grant Program – For students attending eligible private colleges and universities; Online and distance education students are not eligible; Amount varies

-- Two-Year College Transfer Grant – For students transferring from a 2-year school to an eligible 4-year school; Must demonstrate financial need and have a GPA of 3.0 or higher; Up to $1000 plus another $1000 for select programs
+- Two-Year College Transfer Grant – For students transferring from a 2-year school to an eligible 4-year school; Must demonstrate financial need and have a GPA of 3.0 or higher; Amount varies

-- Virginia Military Survivors and Dependents Education Program – For a spouse or child of a military service member who suffered total and permanent disability while serving active duty; $1800 maximum
+- Virginia Military Survivors and Dependents Education Program – For a spouse or child of a military service member who was killed or suffered total and permanent disability while serving active duty; Amount may cover up to 8 semesters

 - New Economy Workforce Credential Grant – To provide low-cost opportunities for students to receive certification or licensure at community college in a high demand field; Covers up to 2/3 of the program’s cost